qupa-project/qupa-lang.github.io/p/LangRef.md

 >   * [Await](#Async-Await)

 # Abstract
+This document is the outline for the behaviour of Qupa's syntax, while it does also outline the syntax itself, there is a non-ambiguous BNF found [here](./SyntaxOutline.md)

 # Introduction

 Note that spacing in the syntax examples are optional.
 As long as white space doesn't interfer with a string, or a namespace.
 White space is completely ignored.